haseebeqx/qwen-image-intel-mac/README.md

 The web installer downloads the prebuilt, checksum-verified Intel macOS bundle from the latest GitHub release into `~/.local/share/qwen-image-intel-mac`.
 It checks the host and links `qwen-image` into `~/.local/bin`; it does not download models, install build tools, or compile the engine.
 Add the command directory to `PATH` if prompted.

 Models are downloaded to `~/.qwen-image` by default.
-To install a specific release, set `QWEN_INSTALL_VERSION` to its tag (for example, `v0.1.0`).
+To install a specific release, set `QWEN_INSTALL_VERSION` to one of the tags listed on the [Releases page](https://github.com/haseebeqx/qwen-image-intel-mac/releases).
 Running the installer again cleanly replaces the application bundle with the selected release, removing obsolete bundle files without affecting downloaded models.

 If you prefer to inspect the source or build the engine locally, clone the repository and run: